trynova/nova/CONTRIBUTING.md

 we accidentally leak `kept_value`'s data.
 This is again not good.

 So we'd need a `Local<'a, Value<'_>>` type of indirection in this case as well.
-Whether or not the whole `Register<Value<'_>>` system makes any sense with that added in is then very much up for debate.
+Whether or not the whole `Value` system makes any sense with that added in is then very much up for debate.

 ### Other things